Sally Emerson: Education and career

-Emerson was educated at Wimbledon High School and St. Anne’s College, Oxford.
-Her mother worked in Hut 6 in Bletchley Park during WWII, helping to break the Enigma code.
+Born in c.1952 Emerson was educated at Wimbledon High School and St Anne's College, Oxford, where she read English.
+Her father was a consultant physician and her mother had worked in Hut 6 in Bletchley Park during the Second World War.

-Between school and university Emerson was editorial assistant and writer on the magazine Books and Bookmen which she later went on to edit.
+Between school and university Emerson was editorial assistant and writer on the magazine Books and Bookmen which she went on to edit.

-While at Oxford she edited Isis, won the Vogue Talent Contest for writing in 1972 and the Radio Times Young Journalist of the Year competition along with a Catherine Pakenham Award and wrote for The Times.
+While at Oxford she co-edited the Isis magazine, won the Vogue Talent Contest for writing in 1972 and the Radio Times Young Journalist of the Year competition along with a Catherine Pakenham Award and wrote for The Times.

 She worked on The Illustrated London News then became assistant editor of Plays and Players in 1976.
 From 1978 to 1985 she was editor of the literary magazine Books and Bookmen (which briefly became Book Choice then returned to the title Books and Bookmen).

 In 1980 she published her first novel Second Sight.
 It won a Yorkshire Post Best First Novel award.
 In the US the title was The Second Sight of Jennifer Hamilton.
 Next came Listeners in 1983, the bestsellers Fire Child (1987), Separation (titled Hush Little Baby in the US) 1992 and Heat set in Washington DC in 1998.
-Broken Bodies came out in 2001 and her collection of short stories Perfect: Stories of the Impossible. in 2022.
+Broken Bodies came out in 2001 and her collection of short stories Perfect: Stories of the Impossible in 2022.

 Her anthologies, collections of poetry and prose on birth, love and death are In Loving Memory: A Collection for Memorial Services, Funerals and Just Getting By (2004), Be Mine: An Anthology for Lovers, Weddings and Ever After (2007) and New Life, An Anthology for Parenthood (2009).